Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Celo

-Start by setting the `CELO_PRIVATE_KEY` var which is the private key of your celo wallet & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts#L135) is true).
+- **Mobius Strategy Based Pool** After setting the prerequisite config mentioned above, start by setting the `CELO_PRIVATE_KEY` var which is the private key of your celo wallet & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts#L135) is true).
 Open the terminal window and run `yarn deploy:celo`.

 You will see something like this:

 ```
 Starting migrations...
 ======================
-> Network name:    'celo-mobius'
+> Network name:    'celo'
 > Network id:      42220
 > Block gas limit: 0 (0x0)